Jewell Loyd scores a season-high 34 points as Storm cool off Caitlin Clark and Fever 89-77

 For the second time in five weeks, Climate Pledge Arena was sold out for a visit from Clark and the Fever with more than 18,000 in attendance.
 This time the crowd included the likes of Sue Bird and Megan Rapinoe, Pro Football Hall of Fame inductee Walter Jones, J.P Crawford from the Seattle Mariners and the Milwaukee Bucks Damian Lillard.

 Seattle made the night difficult for Indiana’s star rookie, especially in the second half when Clark was often forced to give up the ball because of how the Storm defended the pick-and-roll.
-She attempted just two shots after halftime and finished the game shooting 4 for 9.
+She attempted just two shots after halftime and finished the game shooting 4 for 9, including 3 of 7 from 3-point range.

 There were also times that Clark was open and teammates weren’t able to find her.